-I contacted the group which is part of a NARCOA sanctioned event.
-They said I could come ride and I could bring Chris Parker along as their guest on this unique Speeder trip.
-I was told to be there by 9:00 AM the morning of the trip.
-Since Maureen Angle lives near Ione, I contacted her and we agreed to have breakfast on that Saturday morning.
-We would meet at a Cafe in Ione.
-I would drive my mother's car and would meet Chris Parker at LAUPT on that Friday afternoon at 12:45 PM.
+I contacted the Amador Central Railroad group about this trip which was part of a NARCOA (North American Rail Car Owners Association) sanctioned event.
+They said I could ride and bring Chris Parker along as my guest on this unique speeder trip.
+I was told to be there by 9:00 AM that morning.
+Since Maureen Angle lives near Ione, I contacted her and we agreed to have breakfast at a local cafe that day.
+I would drive my mother's car and meet Chris Parker at LAUPT the day before at 12:45 PM.

 10/17/2014 I worked at my job at Heninger Elementary School in Santa Ana then went home to load the car.
 Chris called and told me that one of his workers had cut his finger and was at the Emergency Room with him in Torrance.
-I would drive to the Denny's parking lot by LAUPT and contact him again when I got there.
+I would drive to the Denny's parking lot by LAUPT and call him again when I arrived.
 It was an easy drive and soon I was there.
-I called Chris still at the Emergency Room and we talked options.
-I told him he could take 3:20 PM bus to Bakersfield and San Joaquin 703 to Stockton.
-Chris told me to start my drive north to Stockton.
-I told Chris I would call him again from the rest stop at the top of the Grapevine.
+I called Chris who was still at the Emergency Room and discussed options, which was to take the 3:20 PM bus to Bakersfield and San Joaquin 703 to Stockton.
+Chris told me to start my drive north to Stockton and I would call him again from the rest stop at the top of the Grapevine.
 So I went solo north and had no problems getting to that rest area.
-Once there Chris was now at LAUPT and would get his tickets to come north on the bus/train to Stockton.
-Now much relieved I decided to drive to CA Highway 43 and head north in search of trains.
-I made a quick stop just south of Shafter.
+Once there, I learnt Chris was now at LAUPT and would get his tickets to come north on the bus/train to Stockton.
+Now much relieved, I decided to drive to CA Highway 43 and head north in search of trains, making a quick stop just south of Shafter.

-Pacific Electric trolley 466 is part of the Red Wagon Cafe.
+Pacific Electric trolley 466 built by St. Louis Car Company in 1918, is part of the Red Wagon Cafe.
+This could be a former Peninsular Railway interurban car, eight of which did and became Pacific Electric 1050-1057.
 I went north to Shafter.

 BNSF 5608 West with Norfolk Southern 9029 and 9605 in the consist at Shafter.